 *A dark glass bottle is ideal as it will help prevent premature oxidation of the spray.

-I would love to naturally color my hair, but I think I need something that provides more coverage.
+I would love to color my hair naturally, but I need something that provides more coverage.
 Any ideas?

-Thanks to modern science, there are quite a few products on the market now that are non-toxic, almost 100% plant-based, and they all provide great coverage!
+Thanks to modern science, there are quite a few products on the market now that are nontoxic, are almost 100% plant-based, and provide great coverage!

-A few to check out: Matrix Biolage has a line of plant-based color, henna-based dyes provide coverage and are gentle enough for even the most damaged hair, Herbatint is vegan and cruelty-free while it touts 100% coverage of gray, and Madison Reed is a popular at-home color kit that is ammonia-, phthalate-, and paraben-free.
+A few to check out: Matrix Biolage has a line of plant-based, henna-based dyes that provide coverage and are gentle enough for even the most damaged hair.
+Herbatint is vegan and cruelty-free, while it touts 100% coverage of gray, and Madison Reed is a popular at-home hair color kit that is free of ammonia, phthalates, and paraben.

 Plenty!
 Tea is full of antioxidants [source] and provides many benefits for hair.
 Green tea, in particular, is minimally processed and provides stimulating effects for the scalp.
 Try this matcha green tea hair mask or rinse.

-If you haven’t tried an Apple Cider Vinegar Rinse, I would highly recommend starting there.
-ACV contains numerous probiotics and nutrients and clarifies the hair, removing any gunk or buildup that dulls hair.
+If you haven't tried an Apple Cider Vinegar Rinse, I would highly recommend starting there.
+ACV contains numerous probiotics and nutrients and clarifies the hair, removing any gunk or buildup causing dull, limp hair.

-While not a ton of research has been done on biotin, there has been promising data that it stimulates keratin production [source].
+While not a ton of research has been done on biotin for hair, there has been some promising data showing that it stimulates keratin production [source].
 Many who take biotin regularly report an overall improvement in hair quality.

 Do you have any tips or tricks for lightening hair naturally?
 I’m so thrilled that the days of the coppery orange Sun-In are gone, and now we have so many natural and healthy options to subtly lighten the hair.